Louis-Joseph Le Lorrain

-Louis-Joseph Le Lorrain (Paris, 1715- 1760) was a French painter and engraver.
+Louis-Joseph Le Lorrain (1715, Paris – 1760) was a French painter and engraver.

 He studied design and engraving with Jacques Dumont.
 He then moved to Rome, becoming known in artistic circles before returning to Paris to join the Academy.
 He spent some years in St Petersburg, Russia, where he died.
 He painted devotional canvases with vigorous touch.
 He engraved with acquaforte some of his own compositions.
 He also engraved the following paintings by Jean-Francois de Troy: the Judgement of Solomon, Solomon sacrifices to the idols of his concubine, Esther and Assuerus, and Death of Cleopatra.
 Among his disciples was Fyodor Rokotov.